sseguku/Ruby-Playground/README.md

 # Ruby-Playground

-All stupid problems solved in ruby
+> All stupid problems solved in ruby.
+Checkout problem and write a better solution